CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: The CrossSum Dataset

 \section{The CrossSum Dataset}

-The idea of curating a cross-lingual summarization dataset is to pair the source text of an article \texttt{A} with the summary of another identical article \texttt{B} written in a different language and vice-versa, with the availability of a multilingual dataset where different languages have identical contents.
-Language-agnostic sentence representations \citep{artetxe-schwenk-2019-margin, feng-etal-2022-language} have achieved state-of-the-art results in cross-lingual text mining \citep{zweigenbaum2017overview, artetxe2019massively}, and therefore, provide a way to search identical contents across languages.
+The most straightforward way of curating a high-quality XLS dataset is via crowd-sourcing \citep{nguyen-daume-iii-2019-global}.
+However, it may be difficult to find crowd workers having professional command over low-resource languages or distant language pairs.
+Moreover, scalability issues might arise due to the time and budget constraints for crowd-sourcing.
+Therefore, synthetic \citep{zhu-etal-2019-ncls} and automatic methods \citep{ladhak-etal-2020-wikilingua, perez-beltrachini-lapata-2021-models} have gained traction over crowd-sourcing.

+Automatic curation of an XLS dataset is simply to pair an article \texttt{A} in a source language with the summary of a parallel article \texttt{B} written in a different target language (Figure \ref{fig:example}), assuming the availability of a multilingual dataset having identical contents in different languages.
 Two contemporary works have compiled large-scale multilingual summarization datasets, namely XL-Sum \citep{hasan-etal-2021-xl} (1.35M samples in 45 languages) and MassiveSumm \citep{varab-schluter-2021-massivesumm} (28.8M samples in 92 languages).
 Though substantially larger than the other, MassiveSumm is not publicly available.
-Since public availability is crucial for promoting open research, we opted for the other alternative, XL-Sum, which is distributed under a non-commercial research license.
-XL-Sum has another benefit: all articles are crawled from a single source, BBC News.
-We observed that BBC publishes similar news contents in different languages and follow similar summarization strategies; hence it would increase the quality and quantity of the mined article-summary pairs.
+Since public availability is crucial for promoting open research, we opted for XL-Sum, distributed under a non-commercial license.
+Additionally, all articles of XL-Sum are crawled from a single source, BBC News.
+We observed that BBC publishes similar news content in different languages and follow similar summarization strategies.
+Hence adopting XL-Sum would increase the quality and quantity of the article-summary pairs.

-For simplicity, we perform the similarity search over summaries only.
-To ensure maximum quality, we set two strong prerequisites for a summary $S_A$ in language \texttt{A} to be paired with another summary $S_B$ of language \texttt{B}: \begin{compactenum} \item $S_B$ must be the nearest neighbor of $S_A$ among all summaries in \texttt{B}, and vice-versa. \item The similarity between $S_A$ and $S_B$ must be above the threshold, $\tau$. \end{compactenum}
+Unlike previous automatic methods, there are no explicit links between parallel articles in XL-Sum.
+Fortunately, language-agnostic sentence representations \citep{artetxe-schwenk-2019-margin, feng-etal-2022-language} have achieved state-of-the-art results in cross-lingual text mining \citep{artetxe2019massively}, and hence, we use them to search identical contents across languages.
+For simplicity\footnote{The entire procedure is described in Appendix \ref{sec:LaBSE}.}, we perform the search over summaries only.
+To ensure maximum quality, we set two conditions for a summary $S_A$ in language \texttt{A} to be aligned with another summary $S_B$ in language \texttt{B}: \begin{compactenum} \item $S_B$ must be the nearest neighbor of $S_A$ among all summaries in \texttt{B}, and vice-versa. \item The similarity between $S_A$ and $S_B$ must be above the threshold, $\tau$. \end{compactenum}